PandaWood/jquery.rubyann/README.md

 All modern browsers support Ruby Annotations - see [Ruby Annotation Browser Support](http://caniuse.com/#feat=ruby)

-__rubyann__ uses the 'fallback' syntax (xhtml 'rp' element) which puts the ruby text in brackets if the browser doesn't support ruby characters.
+__jquery.rubyann__ uses the 'fallback' syntax (xhtml 'rp' element) which puts the ruby text in brackets if the browser doesn't support ruby characters.

-__rubyann__ is written in [coffeescript](http://jashkenas.github.com/coffee-script/) and includes a [qunit](https://qunitjs.com/) test suite - also written in coffeescript.
+__jquery.rubyann__ is written in [coffeescript](http://jashkenas.github.com/coffee-script/) and includes a [qunit](https://qunitjs.com/) test suite - also written in coffeescript.

 #### Usage
 __braces__ used in the custom syntax can be replaced by delimeters of your choice.
 2 characters must be specified (left/right) in a string